-The rural financial system in the country calls for a strong and efficient credit delivery system, capable of taking care of the expanding and diverse credit needs of agriculture and rural development.
-Rural Cooperative Banks and Regional Rural banks are the two important institutions involved in delivery of rural credit.
+The rural financial system in the country needs a strong and efficient credit delivery system, capable of taking care of the expanding and diverse credit needs for agriculture and rural development.
+Rural Cooperative Banks (RCBs) and Regional Rural Banks (RRBs) are two important institutions involved in delivery of rural credit.

-Institutional Development Department (IDD) has been at the forefront in this direction, engaging directly and indirectly with rural financial institutions since inception of NABARD.
-It has been initiating projects and other programs which encourage development of a strong rural financial eco-system in a sustainable manner.
-The Department undertakes these initiatives to improve the health of Co-operative banks and Regional Rural Banks in association with Government of India (GoI), Reserve Bank of India (RBI) and State Governments and Sponsor Banks for RRBs.
+Institutional Development Department (IDD) has been at the forefront in this direction, engaging directly and indirectly with Rural Financial Institutions (RFIs) since the inception of NABARD.
+It has been initiating various projects and programmes to encourage development of a strong rural financial eco-system, in a sustainable manner.
+The Department undertakes these initiatives to improve the health of RCBs and RRBs in association with Government of India (GoI), Reserve Bank of India (RBI) and State Governments and Sponsor Banks for RRBs.

 2. Core Functions of the Department